LizeeRaphael/LizeeRaphael/README.md

 - 👋 Hi, I am @LizeeRaphael
-- 👀 I’m a full stack developer
+- 👀 I’m a web developer
 - 🌱 I'm also a digital expert
 - 💞️ I'm looking forward to collaborate on projects that i fit in
 - 📫 You can reach me @lizeeraphael on all socialmedia.